mindsdb/lightwood/README.md

 Encoders are assigned to each column of data based on the data type; users can override this assignment either at the column-based level or at the data-type based level.
 Encoders inherit from the `BaseEncoder` class.

 #### iii) Model Building and Training
-We call a predictive model that intakes feature data and outputs a prediction for the target of interest a `mixer` model.
+We call a predictive model that intakes *encoded* feature data and outputs a prediction for the target of interest a `mixer` model.
 Users can either use Lightwood's default mixers or create their own approaches inherited from the `BaseMixer` class.

 We predominantly use PyTorch based approaches, but can support other models.